hpyproject/hpy/docs/misc/str-builder-api.rst

 .. note::
    ``PyUnicode_FromString{,AndSize}`` take an UTF-8 string in input

-The following functions are used to initialize an uninitialed object, but I could not find any usage of them outside CPython itself, so I think they can be safely ignored for now:
+The following functions are used to initialize an uninitialized object, but I could not find any usage of them outside CPython itself, so I think they can be safely ignored for now: